Prior to the meeting, reviewers are assigned to your application.

-- Within a month, your summary statement will be available via eRA Commons.
+- In most cases, your summary statement will be available via eRA Commons within a month.
 It will include the written critiques provided by the assigned reviewers, the SRO’s summary of the discussion, scores for each review criterion, and administrative notes of special consideration.

 - If your application was not discussed, you will receive the reviewer critiques and preliminary scores for each review criterion.